meghna-saxena/JavaScript/README.md

 Hyphens are not allowed in JavaScript, Lower Camel Case is generally used.

 ###### Variables
+* Store data values.
+* Fixed values are called literals.
+Variable values are called variables.
-*If you put a number in quotes, the rest of the numbers will be treated as strings, and concatenated.
+* If you put a number in quotes, the rest of the numbers will be treated as strings, and concatenated.

 ```
 var x = "5" + 2 + 3;